-Registry data are called key and value pairs.
-The “key” is like folders.
+Registry data are key and value pairs.
+The key is like folders.
 Key can contain other keys.
-The “value” is like files.
-A key can contain many other keys and values.

 A “value” has several possible types.
 Here is a list of possible types: